fabric/fabric/sites/docs/upgrading.rst

 <configuration>`, which offers a full-fledged configuration hierarchy (in-code
 config, multiple config file locations, environment variables, CLI flags, and more) and multiple file formats.
-Nearly all configuration avenues in Fabric 1 become, in v2, manipulation of whatever part of the config hierarchy is most appropriate for your needs.
+Nearly all configuration avenues in Fabric 1 become, in modern Fabric, manipulation of whatever part of the config hierarchy is most appropriate for your needs.

-Fabric 2 itself only makes minor modifications to (or parameterizations of) Invoke's setup; see :ref:`Fabric 2's specific config doc page
-<fab-configuration>` for details.
+Modern versions of Fabric only make minor modifications to (or parameterizations of) Invoke's setup; see :ref:`our locally-specific config doc page <fab-configuration>` for details.

 .. note::
     Make sure to look elsewhere in this document for details on any given v1